MadMatti/DD2380-Artificial-Intelligence/README.md

 # DD2380-Artificial-Intelligence
-This repository will be used to upload the code of the laboratories of the course DD2380 Data Mining held at KTH
+This repository will be used to upload the code of the laboratories of the course DD2380 Artificial Intelligence held at KTH